GreatDevelopers/erpnext/documentation/bank Account and Automation of fees.md

 - Save the newsletter we have another option schedule sending mail automatically.

 ## Automation of Fee Creation of the Students

-first we nedd to customize the doctype and check the autorepat box in the doctype
+First we nedd to customize the doctype and check the autorepat box in the doctype

 - go to doctype list
 - search for doctype name
 - allow autorepeat checkbox in the doctype